daviddennis02/cicd-pipeline-train-schedule-docker/README.md

 This is a simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.

+## Build a Docker image of this app with the dockerfile

+    sudo docker build -t <your username>/train-schedule .

+Run a container of the image

+Once the container is running, you should be able to access the train schediule app in a browser at:

+http://(your learning activity environment public IP):8080

 ## Running the app

 You need a Java JDK 7 or later to run the build.
 You can run the build like this: